Vasyl-Bodnar/build-scm/README.md

 # build.scm

-No dependency build system script for C.
+Build system library and script for C with no dependencies other than Guile and a few system commands.

+Capable of caching and has plenty of options to tweak, while being kept simple.

 Currently work in progress.